chrisdugne/cherry-editor/readme.md

 ![screenshot](/readme.screenshot.png)

 ## About
+This is a base for your own tiled level editor :
+- 1 - Code your own content
-- Use your Corona Simulator to design the levels for your game.
+- 2 - Use your Corona Simulator to design the levels for your game.
-- Import/Export json content from/to your [corona-starter](https://github.com/chrisdugne/corona-starter) game.
+- 3 - Import/Export json content from/to your [corona-starter](https://github.com/chrisdugne/corona-starter) game.

 ## Features
-- base for your own tiled level editor
 - import/export json
 - list many groups of tiles/items on the left menu
 - grid snapping or floating tiles